dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*
 This is a well rounded sound that reminds me of the power ballads of the 80s.
 It's full of bright sound, expansive emotion, and colorful textures.

-A great concept and lyrics, powerful vocals, and all the instruments and backing vocals come together to fill out an incredible track.
+Relatable lyrics, powerful vocals, and all the instruments and backing vocals come together to fill out an incredible track.

-We found this one organically on the map, and it's a wonderful example of why we made cxc.world in the first place.
+We found this one organically on the map, and it's a wonderful example of why we made cxc.world in the first place, to showcase incredible underground sounds.

 </center>